Chinchillas are extremely sensitive.

-Indicators could include a lack of poop production, sleeping differently or acting more lethargic.
-It’s also possible your chinchilla’s poop maybe soft if they have an internal issue.
+Indicators could include a lack of poop production, sleeping differently, or acting more lethargic.
+It’s also possible your chinchilla’s poop may be soft if it has an internal issue.

 While it may not be a direct cause of the diet you have provided to your chinchilla, it still needs attention as soon as possible.

-When you notice anything if off with your chinchilla, it’s essential to see a vet as quickly as possible.
-Trust me, remaining proactive will ultimately save you time, money and keep your chinchilla safe and healthy.
+When you notice anything off with your chinchilla, it’s essential to see a vet as quickly as possible.
+Trust me, remaining proactive will ultimately save you time and money, and keep your chinchilla safe and healthy.

-Continue to do everything you can as a chinchilla owner to provide a safe and loving environment.
-Chinchilla’s are one of the best pets you can own, and with proper homework, you can become an expert in no time about what to do and what not to do with chinchilla care.
+Chinchillas are one of the best pets you can own, and with proper homework, you can become an expert in no time about what to do and what not to do with chinchilla care.

-Trust me, I was clueless in the beginning as well, but enough time spent reading books, searching google and speaking to other chinchilla owners in communities has made a world of difference for my chinchilla and me.
+Plenty of time spent reading books, searching google and speaking to other chinchilla owners in communities has made a world of difference for my chinchilla and me.